Katherine Rednall

 Katherine Rednall (born 7 January 1996) is an English lawn and indoor bowler from Stowmarket.
-She is record five times women's world indoor singles champion.
+She is record six times women's world indoor singles champion.
+She reached a career high ranking of world number 7 in June 2024.

 Bowls career

 Indoors

 Rednall became the youngest ever winner of a World Indoor Bowls title after she won the 2014 World Indoor Bowls Championship Women's Singles at the age of just 18.
 Rednall reached the final of the 2015 World Indoor Bowls Championship losing out to Laura Thomas in the decider.
 Rednall experienced further success after winning the Mixed Pairs title in 2016 with bowls partner Darren Burnett.

 She won a second singles title in 2017 after defeating Ellen Falkner in the final and a third singles title during the 2018 World Indoor Bowls Championship defeating Rebecca Field in the final.

 During the 2021 World Indoor Bowls Championship she was seven months pregnant and performed well reaching the women's final, the mixed pairs semi final and was also the first woman to reach the Open singles quarter final.
 The following year during the 2022 World Indoor Bowls Championship, she won a record breaking fourth singles title.

 At the 2023 World Indoor Bowls Championship, Rednall won her fifth women's singles to extend her record, she fought back after losing the first set to defeat Ceri Ann Glen in the tie break set.
+Rednall started the year of 2024 in fine form, winning her sixth singles title at the 2024 World Indoor Bowls Championship, where she defeated Julie Forrest in the final.

 Outdoors

 She was selected as part of the English team for the 2018 Commonwealth Games on the Gold Coast in Queensland where she won a bronze medal in the Triples with Ellen Falkner and Sian Honnor.
 In 2019, she won two bronze medals at the European Bowls Championships.

-In 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
+In 2023, she was selected again as part of the team to represent England at the 2023 World Outdoor Bowls Championship.
+She participated in the women's singles and the women's triples events.
+In the singles, Rednall won her group before reacing the semi final where she lost to Kelly McKerihen.

+In November 2025, she won the silver medal at the 2025 Bowls World Cup, losing to Emma Firyana Saroji in the final.